LIN3S/WordpressStandard/README.md

   * ESLint: `npm install -g eslint`

 ##Getting Started
-After installing all the prerequisites, to create a Wordpress project based on this *Wordpress Standard* you should check the following steps.
+After installing all the prerequisites, to create a WordPress project based on this *Wordpress Standard* you should check the following steps.

 Firstly, you need to **create the project**: